scikit-beam/scikit-beam/doc/development/testguide.rst

 Python 2 can run code in two modes: by default, string literals are 8-bit `bytes` objects.
 However, when ``from __future__ import unicode_literals`` is used, string literals are `unicode` objects.
-In order to ensure that astropy supports user code written in both styles, the testing framework has a special feature to run a module containing tests in both modes.
+In order to ensure that scikit-beam supports user code written in both styles, the testing framework has a special feature to run a module containing tests in both modes.
 Simply add the comment::